stevebroshar/better-space/ReadMe.md

 # Whitespace Formatter

-Python command line tool for managing whitespace in a source code files.
+Python command line tool for managing whitespace in a source code files: replacing tabs with spaces, tabs with spaces and removing whitespace at the end of lines.

+TBO I hate tabs in code files.
+I would never replace spaces with tabs.
+But, I did try to make that feature usable none-the-less.

 [TOC]